g-chauvel/zuul-jobs/roles/multi-node-bridge/README.rst

    :default: false

-   When ``bridge_configure_address`` is ``true``, whether or not to set up firewall rules in order to allow traffic to flow freely within the bridge subnet (``bridge_address_prefix``.0/``bridge_address_subnet``).
+   When ``bridge_configure_address`` is ``true``, whether or not to set up firewall rules to allow traffic freely within the bridge subnet (``bridge_address_prefix``.0/``bridge_address_subnet``).

 .. zuul:rolevar:: bridge_address_prefix